🎯 Big picture

 📌 Pro tip: The leaving group must be attached to an sp³-hybridized carbon.
 No E1 on sp² (alkenes) or sp-hybridized (alkyne) carbons!

-If the leaving group isn’t good, the E1 reaction won’t proceed—unless it’s transformed into a better leaving group under acidic conditions.
+If the leaving group isn’t good, the E1 reaction won’t proceed unless it’s transformed into a better leaving group.

 Step 2: Draw the carbocation intermediate

-Once the leaving group departs, a carbocation intermediate is formed.
+Once the leaving group departs, a carbocation intermediate forms.
 This is a key feature of the E1 mechanism.

 At this stage, it’s important to pause and draw the carbocation.